miguelgrinberg/flask-sock/docs/web_servers.rst

 be changed with the ``--worker-connections`` option.
 The number of workers can be changed with the ``--workers`` option.

-Unless other WebSocket packages for Gevent, this extension does not require the ``gevent-websocket`` package to be installed.
+Unlike other WebSocket packages for Gevent, this extension does not require the ``gevent-websocket`` package to be installed.